styleandclass/styleandclass.ca/readme.md

 ## ADDING AN EVENT

+It's likely that your event has new Speakers, Talks, and possibly even Sponsors or a new Venue.
+If that's the case, it's a lot easier if you add those objects first with the instructions above, then add the new event last.

+To add an event:

 * Open ``/_data/events.json`` and append a clone of an existing event at the beginning.
 * Update the event details to the new event.